tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![cumprod-function](Images/cumprod-function.png)

 * Plotting cumulative returns makes it easier to visualize the profitability of a single asset and, in particular, the profitabilities of several asset classes over time.
-In this case, the plot shows that the S&P TSX lost a good deal of its value in 2015, but started a recovery tendency since 2016.
+In this case, the plot shows that the S&P TSX lost a good deal of its value in 2015, but began a recovery tendency in 2016.

   ![Plot of Cumulative Returns](Images/cumulative-return-plot.png)